LightAndLight/lightandlight.github.io/posts/2023-05-05-nominal-sets.md

 $$

 [^please-correct-me]: Let me know if (when?)
 I'm wrong about this!

+[^names-and-symmetry]: Pitts, A. M. (2013).
+Nominal sets: Names and symmetry in computer science.
+    Cambridge University Press.

 [^nominal-logic]: Pitts, A. M. (2003).
 Nominal logic, a first order theory of names and binding.
     Information and computation, 186(2), 165-193.